bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So then when she unlocks it, This is where the PTLC magic is coming in.

 So the way that the unlocking is supposed to work is It's supposed to reveal to the preceding hop What the secret is going to be so the preceding hop sees this unlock using A + B + C + D + Z.
-And then by subtracting their own secret, which Dave still has because it is lowercase D that Dave originally received in the onion packet from Alice, Dave is then able to subtract lowercase D and using that, unlock the PLC from Carol.And that propagates all the way to the bottom.
+And then by subtracting their own secret, which Dave still has because it is lowercase D that Dave originally received in the onion packet from Alice, Dave is then able to subtract lowercase D and using that, unlock the PTLC from Carol, and that propagates all the way to the bottom.
 Where the last step has Alice subtracting her own secret from the thing that was unlocked by Bob, and then she gets lowercase z, which is now our proof of payment, which is really elegant.
 You can see that each hop has a completely random PTLC value.

-### ADAPTOR SIGNATURES
+### Adaptor Signatures

 Now the magic is, how do we design a system where we are able to extract the secret?
 Where the proceeding hop, just based on the signature, is able to know; okay, this is how they are able to create a valid signature for the other hop that came before that.